 \section{Comparator Circuits over Bounded Posets}

-In this section, we consider the most general form of comparator circuits. i.e., we consider comparator circuits over fixed finite bounded posets.
-We show that the resulting complexity class is exactly the class \NP.
+In this section, we consider the most general form of comparator circuits, i.e., we consider comparator circuits over fixed finite bounded posets.
+We show that the resulting complexity class is the class \NP.

 \begin{theorem} Let $P$ be any poset and let $a \in P$ be an arbitrary element in $P$, then $\PCC{P}{a} \subseteq \NP$.
-Also, there exists a finite poset $P$ and an $a \in P$ such that $\NP = \PCC{P}{a}$. \end{theorem} \begin{proof} First we prove that there exists a poset \poset{P} and an accepting element $a \in \poset{P}$ such that $\NP \subseteq \PCC{P}{a}$.
+Also, there exists a finite poset $P$ and an $a \in P$ such that $\NP = \PCC{P}{a}$. \end{theorem} \begin{proof} First, we prove that there exists a poset \poset{P} and an accepting element $a \in \poset{P}$ such that $\NP \subseteq \PCC{P}{a}$.
 Let \poset{P} be the poset in Figure~\ref{fig:NP-poset}.
-We will reduce the \NP-complete problem \CSAT\ into \CCVP{P}{a}.
-We can assume wlog that the circuit does not contain any NOT gates.
+We will reduce the well-known \NP-complete problem \SAT\ into \CCVP{P}{a}.
+Without loss of generality, we can assume that the circuit does not contain any NOT gates.

 Note that the poset \poset{P} contains the poset in the proof of Theorem~\ref{thm:P}.
 This is represented by the hexagon in Figure~\ref{fig:NP-poset}.
 The elements marked 0 and 1 inside this hexagon are the elements marked 0 and 1 in Figure~\ref{fig:P-poset}.
 This containment ensures that we can implement all operations that we used while simulating \MCVP\ to be used here as well.
-Let \circuit{C} be the input to the \CSAT\ problem.
+Let \circuit{C} be the input to the \SAT\ problem.
 The 0 and 1 values carried by wires will be represented by 0 and 1 in \poset{P} as in the proof of Theorem~\ref{thm:P}.
 The non-trivial part is to simulate the input variables $x_1, \ldots , x_n$.
 These input variables to \circuit{C} are handled by non-deterministically generating 0 or 1 (of \poset{P}) on the lines corresponding to the wires attached to these input gates.
 We also have to ensure that when we non-deterministically generate the values of input variables, the values generated for $x_i$ and $\overline{x_i}$ are consistent.
 This is ensured by generating $x_i$ non-deterministically and then complementing the generated value to get $\overline{x_i}$.
 The fan-out operation is implemented as in the proof of Theorem~\ref{thm:P}.